 At our 2023 Annual Meeting of Stockholders ("2023 Annual Meeting"), our stockholders approved, by a non-binding, advisory vote, the compensation of our named executive officers.
 This ballot item, known as a "say-on-pay" proposal, passed with 91% of the votes cast.
 Following the 2023 Annual Meeting, we engaged with our stockholders regarding our executive compensation policies, sustainability efforts, and corporate governance principles.
-We contacted holders of more than 70% of our outstanding stock (excluding officers and directors of the Company), and members of our management team spoke with, or received confirmation that no substantive engagement was required from, stockholders collectively owning approximately 64% of our outstanding stock (excluding officers and directors of the Company).
-These holders included all of our top 10 stockholders.
-Mr. Foley, chair of the CNG Committee and our Lead Independent Director, joined several of these calls with our top stockholders.
+We contacted holders of more than 70% of our outstanding stock (excluding officers and directors of the Company), and members of our management team spoke with, or received confirmation that no substantive engagement was required from, stockholders collectively owning approximately 64% of our outstanding stock (excluding officers and directors of the CNG Committee and our Lead Independent Director, joined several of these calls with our top stockholders.
 Our Board of Directors, including all members of the CNG Committee, was provided a full report of stockholder feedback from this stockholder engagement.